Vietnam.vn - Nền tảng quảng bá Việt Nam

 A Louis Vuitton store in Suzhou, China in 2023 - Photo: The Paper

-Shein and Temu both increase prices in the US
+Shein and Temu both increased prices in the US

 Reuters news agency reported on April 17 that two Chinese cross-border e-commerce platforms, Shein and Temu, have just announced that they will adjust their selling prices from April 25.

 In letters to customers, both Shein and Temu cited recent changes in trade and tariff policies as reasons for the increase in operating costs.
-According to both companies, the price adjustments are aimed at maintaining the current quality of products and services.
+According to the two businesses, the price adjustments are aimed at maintaining the current quality of products and services.

-Shein and Temu did not announce specific increases, but they encouraged consumers to shop before the new prices take effect.
-According to current surveys, Shein women's fashion products are priced between $6 and $91, while Temu's items range from $2.48 to $210.
+Shein and Temu did not announce the exact price increases, but they are encouraging consumers to shop before the new prices take effect.
+According to current surveys, Shein women's fashion products cost between $6 and $91, while Temu's range from $2.48 to $210 for items.

-The move comes as the Trump administration's new tax policy is expected to directly impact low-cost imported goods into the US - a group of goods that accounts for a large proportion of both Shein and Temu's business.
+The move comes as the Trump administration's new tax policy is expected to directly impact low-cost imported goods into the US - a group of goods that accounts for a large proportion of the business activities of both Shein and Temu.

 Meanwhile, in China, brands belonging to the LVMH Group - typically Louis Vuitton and Dior - are adjusting product prices, which is considered part of a strategy to adapt to unfavorable developments in the global business environment.

-According to the economic newspaper National Business Daily (China) on April 16, the financial report for the first quarter of 2025 of LVMH Group announced two days earlier showed that the group's revenue decreased by 3%, while analysts previously expected a 2% increase.
+According to the economic newspaper National Business Daily (China) on April 16, the first quarter financial report of 2025 of LVMH Group announced two days earlier showed that the group's revenue decreased by 3%, while analysts previously expected an increase of 2%.

 Revenue from the company’s key fashion and leather goods segment fell 5%, while revenue in the Asian market (including China) fell 11%, far exceeding forecasts.